morgenman/Computer-Science/Professional Practice/Ethics Free Presentations.md

 	* least individual influence, greatest collective
 	* is code adequately tested?
 	* Costs associated with these things
-	* if concerns are ignored by management, whistleblower
+	* if concerns are ignored by management, whistle blower
 		* high personal cost
 * Team Lead
 	* more influence, not to steer company